Rhoban/workspace/README.md

-# catkin workspace with packages manager
+# Rhoban's workspace for Kid Size league

 ## Setup of the system